apmfree78/trello-clone/README.md

 ## Coding Best Practices

-Application is broken down ito 5 major Component, a global Context file (discuss above), and a lib folder containing seed data, interfaces, and `useForm` customhook.
+Application is broken down ito 5 major Components, a global Context file (discuss above), and a lib folder containing seed data, interfaces, and `useForm` customhook.

-Code is eslint compliant, auto-formatted with prettier, and appropriately commented.
+*Code is eslint compliant, auto-formatted with prettier, and appropriately commented.*

-A lot of thought was put into variable and component naming to make application easy to understand and follow.
+**A lot of thought was put into variable and component naming to make application easy to understand and follow.**

 Sample data is preloaded onto app.